tstellanova/correlation_flow/README.md

 # correlation_flow

 Optical flow calculation using image correlation for no_std rust.
+This library will compare small grayscale image blocks (limited to 64x64 pixels currently), and detect the phase correlation between them.
+This potentially enables applications such as:
+- Create image panoramas by seaming together overlapping images
+- Detect optical flow translation (for machine vision / robotics)
+- Image registration
+- Measure image similarity

 ## Embedded Examples
 The examples are designed to be used with J-Link / RTT.